COWEN:

 I wrote for Wall Street Journal, my football feminism.

-getting more and more boring.
-It’s gotten more and more
+is getting more and more boring.
+It’s gotten more

-was celebrating that tremendous period when there were still hard
+I was celebrating that tremendous period when there were

-hits and there was still defense.
-There wasn’t all this
+still hard hits and there was still defense.
+There wasn’t

-throwing, flinging the ball down the field, people catching it
+all this throwing, flinging the ball down the field, people

-like ballerinas.
+catching it like ballerinas.
 Please, that’s not football.
-Football is

-wham, like that.
-The TV won’t show the great defensive plays.
+Football is wham, like that.
+The TV won’t show the

-The whole art of defense, the great offensive, defensive lines,
+great defensive plays.
+The whole art of defense, the great

 COWEN:

-or just started a book on Amelia Earhart.
-What was the appeal
+wrote or just started a book on Amelia Earhart.
+What was

 PAGLIA: